aizech/corpus-core-saas/README.md

 ## 🏥 Overview

-GodsinWhite is a cutting-edge medical AI platform designed to assist healthcare professionals with AI-powered tools and expert consultation.
-Built with Streamlit, the platform provides a user-friendly interface for medical image analysis, expert chat consultations, and healthcare-focused AI assistance.
+Corpus Core - SaaS is a Streamlit-based SaaS template with secure authentication and Stripe-backed subscriptions.
+It includes example pages and feature gating patterns you can reuse across projects.

 ### Key Features